 Do you aspire to design the next generation of computer and electrical technology?
+Work with government agencies to design sophisticated aircraft, satellites, and military systems?
 Create a revolution in medical technology that expands the frontiers of health?
 Or work to harness renewable energy from the wind and sun?
-Then follow your passion and start your career today with an engineering degree through Franciscan University of Steubenville’s Engineering Dual Degree Programs.
-Your exciting future awaits at Franciscan, where we have partnered with top-ranked engineering schools to give you a dual degree program that prepares you to build the world of tomorrow.
-You will lay the foundation for future success in Franciscan University’s excellent, faith-filled Catholic learning community, and then finish at one of our engineering partner schools: the University of Dayton, Gannon University, or the University of Notre Dame.
+If so, then follow your passion and start your career today with an engineering degree through one of Franciscan University of Steubenville’s Engineering Dual Degree Programs.

-Building a better world for tomorrow begins with a solid foundation in the faith today.
+Constructing a better world for tomorrow begins with a solid foundation in the faith.
 Franciscan University of Steubenville provides an exceptional education that will challenge you intellectually, form you professionally, and feed you spiritually.
-Our first-class professors integrate faith and reason in your classes, giving you the knowledge and practical skills you need to excel as a leader in your chosen field.
-They also mentor you in your search for truth, helping you discover and answer God’s call for your life.
-At Franciscan, you will encounter new ways to grow in your faith through Franciscan’s rich sacramental and devotional life, supportive faith households, and works of mercy, pro-life, and missionary outreaches.
+Our core curriculum is ordered toward the integration faith and reason in your classes, giving you the knowledge and practical skills you’ll need to excel as a leader in your future career.
+They’ll also mentor you in your search for truth, helping you discover and answer God’s call for your life.
+At Franciscan, you will encounter new ways to grow in your faith through our rich sacramental and devotional life, supportive faith households, and works of mercy, respect for life, and missionary outreaches.
 A Franciscan education prepares you to dedicate your talents to building up Christ’s kingdom on earth.

-The University of Notre Dame College of Engineering inspires students to make themselves “A force for good in the world.”
-Discover what sets Notre Dame apart as one of the United States’ premiere engineering schools when you choose your degree in aerospace, biomedical, civil, or mechanical engineering.
+The University of Notre Dame College of Engineering inspires students to become innovators for the “greater good.”
+Combining technical inquiry with a creative bent, Notre Dame challenges its students to view their role as future engineers in a manner “consistent with our Catholic mission.”
+Discover what sets Notre Dame apart as one of the United States’ premiere engineering schools when you choose your degree in aerospace, chemical, civil, or mechanical engineering.
 You will take courses only from professional faculty and get the chance for hands-on research alongside faculty and graduate students who are world renowned for their work.
 You will gain invaluable experience from Notre Dame’s engineers as they pioneer solutions in the fight against cancer, the quest for renewable energy, the next generation of communications technology, and many other fields.
 Nearly all students—98 percent—pass the Fundamentals of Engineering Exam, and nearly 70 percent of students choose full-time employment upon graduation, while the rest opt for graduate school, military careers, or service programs.

 Discover the difference you can make by entering Notre Dame with the advantage of a Franciscan education.
-You will complete Franciscan’s rigorous mathematics, science, pre-engineering, and liberal arts courses in three years, earning a 3.3 GPA or higher, before transferring into Notre Dame’s engineering programs for the next two years.
-Upon completing the 3+2 program, students earn a BA (language requirement) or a BS from Franciscan and then a BS in either aerospace, civil, or mechanical engineering from Notre Dame.
+You will complete Franciscan’s rigorous mathematics, science, pre-engineering, and liberal arts courses in three years, earning a cumulative grade-point average of at least 3.6 and a cumulative technical grade-point average of at least 3.6 on a 4.0 scale, before transferring into Notre Dame’s civil, aerospace, or mechanical engineering program for the next two years.
+The technical GPA will be calculated from math, physics, science and engineering courses appearing on the student's transcript.
+Upon completing the 3+2 program, students earn a BS in math from Franciscan and then a BS in either aerospace, chemical, civil, or mechanical engineering from Notre Dame.

 Named one of U.S. News & World Report’s “Best Undergraduate Engineering Programs,” Gannon University prepares its engineering students to take the lead in developing tomorrow’s economy.
 You will master your skills, learning with an outstanding faculty, a cutting-edge curriculum, and advanced laboratories—all of which foster a spirit of innovation and entrepreneurship.
 Graduates have landed careers at premiere companies such as General Electric and Bayer Corporation, or have pursued advanced degrees at prestigious institutions such as Caltech, Harvard, MIT, and more.